mattneub/dromio/README.md

 ### A Minimalist Navidrome Client

-Dromio takes a minimalist attitude:
+Dromio takes a minimalist attitude, with no waste of your time, your space, or your attention:

-- There is no “database” stored on disk.
-Dromio works by talking to the Navidrome server, not by making a database and consulting the database.
-Navidrome _is_ the database.
-You never need to “update” Dromio’s copy of the database; it doesn’t have any database.
-- The vast majority of OpenSubsonic endpoints are unsupported.
-- There is no admin (e.g. creation of users), because you can do that with Navidrome’s web interface.
+- There is no account administration (e.g. creation of users), because you can do that with Navidrome’s web interface.
 - There is no creation and storage of named playlists.
-- “Foo-foo” features like favorites, play counts, genres and so forth are unsupported.
+- Secondary features like favorites, play counts, genres and so forth are unsupported.
 - No artwork is fetched or displayed.

+Most important, there is no “database” stored on disk.
+Dromio works by talking to the Navidrome server, not by creating a database and consulting that database.
+Navidrome _is_ the database.
+You never need to “update” Dromio’s copy of the database; there is no such copy.

+Unlike some Subsonic clients, Dromio lets you store credentials for multiple accounts on multiple servers.
+There is no difficulty or delay switching servers, because no song information has been stored.

-Dromio fetches and displays only the following information, and only when you ask for that information:
+Dromio displays the following information:

 * Albums and their songs.
 * Random albums and their songs.
 * Artists and their albums (and those albums’ songs).
 * Composers and their albums (and those albums’ songs).
+* The current queue (songs to be played, or currently playing).

+No information is fetched from the server unless you ask for it by navigating to that screen.

+Albums, artists, and composers are alphabetized and searchable.
+Album songs are searchable.

 ### Full Display

-Some screenshots will illustrate Dromio’s full display of the information that it does fetch — album title and artist; track title, artist, composer, year, and duration:
+Titles and artists can be lengthy, especially for Classical music.
+Unlike many Subsonic clients, Dromio does not truncate this information.
+Dromio provides a _full_ display of the information that it fetches — album title and artist; track title, artist, composer, year, and duration:

 ![IMG_1947](https://github.com/user-attachments/assets/5e6d48ad-7e57-4803-b385-8777e88aa649)